wp-plugins/super-simple-spam-stopper/readme.txt

 License: BSD_3Clause
 License URI: http://directory.fsf.org/wiki/License:BSD_3Clause

-Prevents automated SPAM by requiring visitors to answer a question of your choosing (plaintext or regex).
+Prevents automated SPAM by requiring visitors to answer a question of your choosing.
+The correct answer can be defined using plain text or a regular expression.

 == Description ==